UBC-MDS/us-police-shootings-analysis/doc/writeup_milestone4.md

 # Last Improvement

-At the present stage, we are quite happy with the app and what goal we started with to accomplish with it.
-It came out really well and received positive feedback from peers as well as the instructors but as we know, nothing is perfect and there is always room for more!
+At the present stage, we are quite happy with the app and its ability to accomplish the goal we started with.
+It came out really well and received positive feedback from peers as well as the instructors but as we know, nothing is perfect and there is always room for improvement!
 Users would be more interested in using the app if they feel connected to the task and the cause and this is exactly what led us to the final improvement in our app.

 In this writeup, we discuss the changes and last-minute decisions that we took in order to carry out the final improvements and finishing touches to our app.